sfong70/hello-world/README.md

 # hello-world
-to create tuturial on coding
+to create tutorial on coding
 I am a mid carrer guy who wanted to learn coding.
 I like to change career